zeeshanmcp12/golang/notes.md

       - In result, it will start from the first elemnent which is Apple.
 But Apple is at the zeroed index of array.
     - sliceList = append(sliceList[1:3])
       - Array elements -> [Apple Mango Banana Peach Orange]
-      - It will start from Mango till peach but print only Mango and Banana.
+      - It will start from Mango because 0 is not counted here...
+      - Second element is Banana
+      - Third element is Peach but it will not be printed because the last range is always non-inclusive, that's why Peach will not be printed.